realbadidas/Arma-Remote-Code-Executor/README.md

 # How to use
-Send a POST request to "{IP}:{PORT}/send" with the parameters "user", "pass" and "execute", where "user" represents the username, "pass" the password and "execute" the SQF Code you want to execute
+Send a POST request to "{IP}:{PORT}/send" with the parameters "user", "pass" and "execute", where "user" represents the username, "pass" the password and "execute" the SQF Code you want to execute.

+If you use HTTPS you need to get a SSL Certificate, you can just generate a self signed certificate from a website like <a href=https://www.selfsignedcertificate.com/>this</a>, add your domain/IP, download the .key and .cert file and paste it in the mod folder.
+Remember to edit the config.

 # Config File
 The Config File is pretty self explanatory
 <img src=https://i.imgur.com/wZOOfdv.png></img>

 <b>Fields:</b><br />
 host (string, default: "127.0.0.1"): A hostname (or IP-Address) <br />
-port (string, default: "6601"): Port <br /><br />
+port (string, default: "6601"): Port <br />

-https (boolean, default: true): If you want to use HTTPS or not <br /><br />
+https (boolean, default: true): If you want to use HTTPS or not <br />
 SSL_Key (string, default: "@sqfremoteexecute\ssl.key"): Path to your ssl.key file (only needed if using https) <br />
-SSL_Cert (string, default: "@sqfremoteexecute\ssl.cert"): Path to your ssl.cert file (only needed if using https) <br /><br />
+SSL_Cert (string, default: "@sqfremoteexecute\ssl.cert"): Path to your ssl.cert file (only needed if using https) <br />

-users (array that contains an array of credentials, default user is "foo" with pass of "bar" (you need to hash the password with the SHA256 algorithm), <b>1337 is the maximum number of user accounts!</b> <br /><br />
+users (array that contains an array of credentials, default user is "foo" with pass of "bar" (you need to hash the password with the SHA256 algorithm), <b>1337 is the maximum number of user accounts!^^</b>

 # Safety Reminder